March 28th marks the anniversary of the birth of someone I have come to call “one of the greatest Greek Americans”.

 Born in a sheep-herding village in the Peloponnese in 1893, he arrived in the United States in the early 1900s.
 Although his story is typical of the immigrant experience of many of our forebearers– hard work, determination, dedication and resilience lead to the fulfillment of the American Dream– Skouras’ life became more than just your average success story.

 Spyros Skouras’ story doesn’t stop at the fulfillment of a dream.
-He changed the world.
+He changed the world in more ways than one.

 In Hollywood, he was an innovator, investing in new technologies that would ultimately “save” the movie industry.
 He introduced Cinemascope, which effectively widened the screen and made watching movies a much more exciting experience at the time when television was on the rise and box office numbers had dropped to all time lows.